JudyTi/Internship/docker.md

 `docker0` bridge is in the host network namespace
 => Can move traffic in & out of the host to container

-Look inside container, interface `eth0` (part of veth pair)
+Look inside container, interface `eth0` (part of veth peer)

-**veth pair** in Linux is a link between two namespaces.
+**veth peer** in Linux is a link between two namespaces.
 Like physical layer surface
 - `brctl show docker0`
 - `ip link show`
    Show the veth interface on the host